Aquarthur/nim-practice/README.md

 > TODO: I'd like to use Nim's `js` build target to generate a file that draws the maze and its solution on a canvas.

+The `jester/` folder contains a super basic CRUD API (currently, all in memory) written using, you guessed it, [jester](https://github.com/dom96/jester).
+Also includes my thoughts on the framework.

+> TODO: Use [norm](https://github.com/moigagoo/norm) to make it a "proper" CRUD API.

 ## Running the code

 For all of the `.nim` files you see, just run: